-NotImplemented Throws: IncorrectState BadParameter PermissionDenied AuthorizationFailed AuthenticationFailed Timeout NoSuccess Notes: - the behavior of each individual write is as in the normal write method. - an exception MUST be thrown if any of the individual writes detects a condition which would raise an exception for the normal write method. - the notes about memory management from the buffer class apply. - if for any of the given iovecs no len_in is given, then the buffer's (size - offset) is used as len_in.
-If that is also not available, a 'BadParameter' exception is thrown. - if for any of the given iovecs, the of (offset + len_in) is larger than size, a 'BadParameter' exception is thrown.
+Notes: - the behavior of each individual read is as

+an exception MUST be thrown if any of the individual reads detects a condition which would raise an exception for the normal read() method.

+- the notes about memory management from the

+buffer class apply.

+- if for any of the given iovecs no len_in is given, then the buffer's (size - offset) is used as len_in.
+If that is also not available, if for any of the given iovecs, the of (offset + len_in) is larger than size, a 'BadParameter' exception is thrown.